dddrrreee/cs240lx-25spr/labs/11-memcheck-trap/README.md

      With the fault registers `r`, the faulting address `fault_addr` and whether the fault was a load or store.

-     I would make a copy of (1) and add the pieces of (2) that you need.
+     I would make a copy of the domain fault example (1) and add the pieces of the watchpoint example (2) that you need --- I think about 20 lines of code in total.

   4. Write some tests that show that your code works --- it doesn't miss any loads or stors to trapping memory, and the results at the end of running with traps are the same as running without.

 From this infrastructure we'll be able to build the checkers next week.
-And it will be much much much easier.
+And it will be much, much much easier.

 I'll be adding more writeup on domain faults etc for those that haven't taken 140e.
 The code examples are complete and work, so should give you